- Ph.D., University of Washington, Genetics, 2002

 207-288-9880 ext 427

-I work at the intersection of research, education, and outreach to adapt DNA-assisted species identification (DNA barcoding) for use in projects involving public participation in scientific research (citizen science).
-My aim is to help increase humanity’s capacity to understand and manage how environmental change (e.g. climate change and habitat degradation) affects the diversity and distribution of living organisms upon which our lives and societies so utterly rely.
+I work at the intersection of research, education, and outreach to adapt DNA-assisted species identification (DNA barcoding and related techniques) for use in projects involving public participation in scientific research (citizen science).
+This combination of approaches has the potential to help scale up environmental research, conservation, restoration, and management.

-Supported by a recent National Science Foundation award (DRL-1223210), I am collaborating with Acadia National Park and the Schoodic Education and Research Center (SERC) Institute to generate knowledge and resources for a region-wide citizen science initiative called “BioTrails”.
+With National Science Foundation support (DRL-1223210), I collaborate with Acadia National Park and the Schoodic Institute at Acadia National Park to generate knowledge and resources for a planned region-wide citizen science initiative called “BioTrails”.
 Once implemented, BioTrails will engage some of the 2.5 million visitors to the Acadia region, primarily adults, in a range of citizen science projects.
-These projects will feature field research activities organized around hiking, biking, and sea-kayaking trails.
-In addition to being popular recreational destinations, these trails will function as stable, long-term research transects for collecting observations, specimens, and other data to address current ecological research questions.
-The BioTrails model will have the potential for expansion to other projects in Acadia National Park, other national parks and long-distance trails such as the Appalachian Trail, the Pacific Crest Trail, and the Continental Divide Trail.
+These projects will feature field research activities organized around hiking, biking and sea-kayaking trails.
+In addition to being popular recreational destinations, these trails will function as stable, long-term research transects for collecting observations, specimens and other data to address current ecological research questions.
+The BioTrails model will have the potential for expansion to other projects in Acadia National Park, and eventually to other national parks and trails.

 Climate change and biosphere response: unlocking the collections vault.
 Johnson, KG, Brooks, SJ, Fenberg, PB, Glover, AG, James, KE, Lister, AM, Michel, E, Spencer, M, Todd, JA, Valsami-Jones, E, Young, JR and Stewart, JR. BioScience 61(2):147-153.
 2011.